Many of my clients worry that cleaning their eyelash extensions will make them fall out. But the opposite is true.

 Keeping your extensions clean will also make them last longer.
 Taking proper care of your extensions can double their lifespan.

-Yes you can.
-Cetaphil is a common oil-free makeup remover than can be used to clean eyelash extensions.
+Yes, you can.
+Cetaphil is a common oil-free makeup remover that can be used to clean eyelash extensions.
 Baby shampoos are a common alternative.
+A specifically formulated lash extension cleanser remains your best option for long-lasting extensions.

-- Once you are finished, use your fingers to slowly rinse of the baby shampoo from your eyelashes.
+3. Once you are finished, use your fingers to slowly rinse off the baby shampoo from your eyelashes.
 Do not use cotton buds or any lint product!

 When you know the steps to take, it’s simple to clean your eyelash extensions at home.
 After a week or two, the process should come as naturally as brushing your teeth!